How to Shop for a Safe Used Car

 Consider color

-Does the color of the car you drive make it more or less likely to be in an accident?
+Does the color of your car affect the likelihood of being in an accident?
 Some studies indicate it can be a factor in a collision.
 For instance, research reveals3 that darker cars are somewhat more likely to be in an accident than vehicles with lighter-shaded colors, particularly white ones.
 That said, the difference in risk level tends to diminish somewhat after nightfall, when headlights are the primary means of visibility.

 Access crash history

-Worth noting is that vehicles repaired after having been totaled may be issued a salvage title.
+It's worth noting that vehicles repaired after having been totaled may be issued a salvage title.
 In Texas, it’s possible for a salvaged vehicle to be rebuilt and pass an inspection deeming it road worthy again.
-Yet purchasing such an automobile is, for many people, a risk generally best avoided.
+Yet purchasing such an automobile may be, for many people, a risk generally best avoided.

 Fortunately, there are multiple services that allow you to determine a vehicle’s full damage history, provided you have access to the car’s vehicle identification number (VIN).